wp-plugins/bp-profile-search/readme.txt

 BP Profile Search shows your visitors a form to search or filter your Members directory.
 In the plugin admin page you can access the following options:

-* specify the text for the form header and welcome message (HTML enabled);
+* specify the text for the form header or welcome message (HTML enabled);

 * enable the show/hide form feature;